Paige R. Penland, CNN • Updated 29th August 2017

 Amuleto; Calle Escénica 9, Playa La Ropa, Zuhuatanejo, Guerrero; +52 755 544 6222

-Mexico's capital is a metropolis with 21 million people, the elite of which are at the center of the business, political and cultural hub of the nation.
+Mexico's capital is a metropolis with more than 20 million people, the elite of which are at the center of the business, political and cultural hub of the nation.

 World-class museums, trendy restaurants, glittering boutiques, bohemian galleries and an artistic undercurrent make Mexico City one the most vibrant cities on the planet.